brett-fitz/proactiveti/docs/techniques/service_fingerprinting.md

 * Hash the extensions in order

-!!! warning "LICENSE"
+!!! warning "LICENSE APACHE 2.0"
-    The above algorithm is not authorized for commerical use.
-Please contact me if you would like to license the above.
+    The above algorithm is licensed under the [APACHE 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt).
+Please contact me if you have futher questions or open an issue ticket.

 **Technique 5: ZLint Hash**